hexagontk/hexagon/hexagon_core/README.md

 This module helps loading external settings from different sources.
 You can change the settings sources, the default ones are (bottom sources override top ones):

-1. Resource `/service.yaml`.
+1. Resource `/application.yml`.
-2. Environment variables starting with `SERVICE_`.
+2. Environment variables starting with `APPLICATION_`.
 3. System properties starting with `service`.
-4. File `./service.yaml` from the application run directory.
+4. File `./application.yml` from the application run directory.
-5. Resource `/service_test.yaml`.
+5. Resource `/application_test.yml`.

 Below there is a code fragment showing how to add a custom settings source and load its properties: